This how-to explains how you can configure a delete object action in Mendix Studio.

 You have created the page that lists customers’ names.
 When an end-user clicks Delete in one of the lines, the customer who is selected in this line will be deleted from the app along with the customer’s details.
 For more information, see the Delete Object Action section in Events Section.

 4 Configuring a Delete Object Action in a Data View

 You can also configure the Delete Object action in a data view.
 In this case Delete Object will delete the connected object.
 To configure the data view and the Delete button on your page, do the following:

-On the page named Customers, open the Layout Grid properties (use a breadcrumb at the bottom of the screen to find the layout grid).
+On the page named Customers, open the Layout Grid properties (use a breadcrumb at the bottom of the screen to select the layout grid).

-In Properties > Add Row, click the button that adds a row below that you need to place the data view there.
+In Properties > Add Row, click the button that adds a row below.
+You will use this row to place a data view there.

-In Toolbox > Widgets > Data Containers, find data view, drag and drop it inside the column (that was added together with a new row).
+In Toolbox > Widgets > Data Containers, find the data view widget, drag and drop it inside the column (that was added together with a new row).

 Now you need to configure the data view.
 In Properties of the data view, do the following:

 a.
 Set Data Source to List widget.